lupyuen/lupyuen.github.io/src/lvgl2.md

 # Create a Touchscreen App

-_We've seen the LVGL Demo Apps..._
+_We've seen the LVGL Demo Apps for PinePhone..._

-_Can we create our own Touchscreen App for PinePhone?_
+_Can we create our own Touchscreen App?_

 Yep!
-With LVGL, NuttX on PinePhone runs Touchscreen Apps _almost_ like a regular Smartphone.

 Simplest way to create our own app: We take the __LVGL Widget Demo__ and modify it.

 Inside our NuttX Project, look for the __Widget Demo Source Code__...